 The Weekly Extra: Derma Rolling

-Though it's effective for better product penetration, Henry warns against misuse.
-"Used incorrectly," she says, "it can cause problems with pigmentation, especially for women of colour."
+Though it may be effective for better product penetration, Henry warns against misuse.
+"Used incorrectly," she says, "it can cause problems with pigmentation, especially for women of color."

 The Daily Extra: Supplements